-∓ DHT 1064 Dental Hygiene Clinic II
+F DHT 1064 Dental Hygiene Clinic II

-Prerequisite(s): Successful completion the first semester of the Dental Hygiene program with a grade of C or higher in all courses, a cumulative GPA of 2.5 or higher, and proof of current Cardiopulmonary Resuscitation/Basic Life Support Certification.
+Prerequisite(s): Successful completion of the first semester of the Dental Hygiene program with a grade of C or higher in all courses and a cumulative GPA of 2.5 or higher.
 This course prepares the student for overall patient care in the clinical setting including use of basic dental equipment and instruments, patient assessment, periodontal treatment planning, documentation, patient education, preventative treatment, oral hygiene instruction and supportive procedures.
 Emphasis is on the principles, procedures, and professionalism utilized when performing comprehensive oral preventive and therapeutic care.
 Under the direction of an instructor, students integrate hands-on skills with entry-level critical thinking and problem-solving skills.
 Clinical experiences are unpaid learning experiences.

-F DHT 108 Periodontics (Sp) 3 SCH
+F DHT108Periodontics(Sp) 3 SCH